Google Content Experiments – A good or bad feature?Google Analytics specific, Metrics understanding September 24th, 2013

 However, in the early days of Content Experiments the algorithm was too aggressive.
 That is, an unexpected peak in conversions would cause traffic to be reallocated at such a rate that it could not be rebalanced if that condition subsequently changed.
 For example, a successful campaign for a specific product that also contained other products on its landing page, would skewer the conversion rates for the other products.
 Another example is a weather change.
 If you sell both umbrellas and t-shirts on a page under test and the weather turns wet for a few days, your umbrellas would be declared the winner (i.e. more sales for that period) without the algorithm waiting for the weather to change back.
 And there a national holidays – one off events that mess with your data, and so on…

-However, this was fixed (pacified) earlier this year.
-There is now also the option to turn this feature off all together – allowing you to keep the traffic allocation of test alternatives fixed.
-So as a methodology, Google Analytics Content Experiments are good for A/B testing (note, multi-variate experiments no longer supported).
+However, this was fixed (pacified) early in 2013.
+Also, there is now the option to turn off this feature all together if you wish – allowing you to keep the traffic allocation of test alternatives fixed.
+So as a methodology, Google Analytics Content Experiments are perfectly good for A/B testing (note, multi-variate experiments no longer supported).

 As I have said, I am not a fan of Content Experiments.
 Here’s my explanation why…

 In terms of setting up and administering an experiment, Google Content Experiments really are clunky and unwieldy.
 This is because test pages are delivered form your server.
-That means its a headache for a page built from multiple template components – see Figure 1 – as most commercial sites are.
-For example, a page is usually built of multiple include statements such as one for the top of page branding, one for the top navigation bar, the side navigation, main body content, footer etc. Hence, for a Content Experiment test, you have to go to your web development team and ask them to build a page delivery system that can process your variations.
+That means its a headache for a page built from multiple template components as most commercial sites are – see Figure 1.
+For example, a page is usually built of multiple “include” statements such as:

-Figure 1 – An A/B test page in Content Experiments requires a separate ‘nav2.php’ page to be displayed and a delivery system to ensure that it is called correctly.
+Figure 1 – An example A/B test page using Content Experiments requiring a separate ‘nav2.php’ page to be displayed and a delivery system to ensure that it is called correctly.